grycap/oscar/docs/oscar-cli.md

 Flags:
   -h, --help         help for default
-  -s, --set string   set a default cluster by passing its IDENTIFIER
+  -s, --set string   set a default cluster by passing its NAME_IDENTIFIER

 Global Flags:
       --config string   set the location of the config file (YAML or JSON)